-These cattle cycles have been characterised by a cycle length of about 10 years, with individual cycles varying from 8 to 13 years.
-Two major components are identified in the cattle cycle - an expansion phase and a liquidation phase.
+These cattle cycles have been characterised by a cycle length of about 10 years, with individual cycles varying from 8 to 13 years (Mathews, Hahn, Nelson, Duewer and Gustafson 1999; Mundlak and Huang 1996).
+Two major components are identified in the cattle cycle - an expansion phase and a liquidation phase (Tomek and Robinson 1990).
 As expected, the expansion phase of the cycle tends to be more regular than the liquidation phase since expansion in the herd size is constrained biologically by the time it takes to rear heifers to expand the breeding herd.
-Typically this expansion phase ranges from 6 to 8 years and the liquidation phase ranges from 3 to 8 years.
-In more recent cycles, the liquidation phase has tended to shorten.
+Typically this expansion phase ranges from 6 to 8 years and the liquidation phase ranges from 3 to 8 years (McCoy and Sarhan 1988).
+During more recent cycles, the liquidation phase has tended to shorten.

-Figure 1 illustrates the duration of the four most recent US cattle cycles.
+Figure 3 illustrates the duration of the four most recent US cattle cycles.
 Cattle cycles are defined to start from the low point in the cattle inventory.
 For example, the most recently completed cycle began in 1979 with the US cattle inventory reaching a low of 110.8 million head, before expanding to a peak of 115.4 million head in 1982.
 Then followed a liquidation phase, which resulted in the cattle population reaching a low of 95.8 million head in 1990.
 The current cycle commenced at this time after which herd rebuilding recommenced with a peak in cattle numbers in 1996 of 103.5 million head.
-USDA reports that the US cattle population at 31 January 2002 had fallen to 96.7 million head, 7% below the 1996 peak.
+USDA (2001) report that the US cattle population at 31 January 2002 had fallen to 96.7 million head, some 7% below the 1996 peak.

-Figure 1.
-Duration of US cattle cycles since 1958
+Figure 3.
+Duration of US cattle cycles since 1958 Source: USDA (2002); McCoy and Sarhan (1998)

 Two points arise from this graph.
-First, the four cycles differ substantially in terms of length, amplitude and shape, reflecting the different external influences on the US beef industry during these different time periods (see below).
+First, the four cycles differ substantially in terms of length, amplitude and shape, reflecting the different external influences on the US beef industry during these different time periods.
 However there seems to have been a general flattening out of the cycle during the more recent periods.
-This pattern seems also to hold in US cattle prices (see Figure 2 below).
+This pattern seems also to hold in US cattle prices (see Figure 5).

 Second, the fact that US cattle numbers changed by some 20 million head during the 1980s emphasises the relative sizes of the US and Australian beef industries.
-Even the relatively small change of about 8 million head during the 1990s is large compared with our herd.
+Even the relatively small change of about 8 million head during the 1990s is large compared with the total Australian herd.